 There are a few circumstances in which we would be able to refund donations.
 If a donor feels that any of their donations fall into one of the below four categories, they should let us know as soon as possible.

 If the donation was fraudulently made.
 If a donor believes that a donation was fraudulently made (ie. without the account holder's knowledge or permission), please let us know.

 Where the donor lacked the capacity to make a decision to donate, in which case the donation should not have been accepted in the first place.
 Dig Deep are careful to ensure that our fundraising is ethical and ensure that we and our fundraisers are not exploiting those that are vulnerable or coercing those that lack the capacity to raise funds.

 In the instance of a ‘failed appeal’.
-A failed appeal is a situation where a charity requested donations for a specific item or project in the field, and as a result of not raising enough money, the item/ project cannot go ahead, and so those funds that have been donated should be returned.
+A failed appeal is a situation where a charity requested donations for a specific item or project, and as a result of not raising enough money, the item/ project cannot go ahead, and so those funds that have been donated should be returned.
 Dig Deep does not run appeals of this kind.
 All of the fundraising we do from the public, including our charity challenges, are not for a restricted area of our work and are considered to be an ongoing work of the charity.
 In the case of our overseas challenges, this is made clear to our fundraiser in the terms and conditions that they have signed.
-More information on this can be found in Section 65 of the Charities Act 2011 and Section 63 of the Charities Act 2011.

 Further information on why we are unable to make a payment to a donor once the funds have been received

 Unless we are legally obligated to refund a donation to the donor (where a donation meets one of the criteria listed above), the money that has been donated to Dig Deep is now considered to be charity funds, and so legally it would no longer be considered a ‘refund’, but a payment to an individual from the charity.